 Another brand that likes MSM enough to feature it prominently amongst its typically long ingredients lists is Sweetsation Q*Lumiere Organic Day Creme ($29) and Lumi*Essence Body Organic Advanced Brightening Repair Treatment ($48 in the shop).

-BRAD gives MSM a lot of love and you’ll find it in many products in the line, such as BRAD Biophotonic Hydrating Hyaluronic Infusion Serum ($95 in the shop) and BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245 in the shop).
+BRAD gives MSM a lot of love and you’ll find it in many products in the line, such as BRAD Biophotonic Hydrating Hyaluronic Infusion Serum ($95) and BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245).